-Hong Kong Holds First Council Elections under New Rules That Shut out Pro-democracy Candidates
+Hong Kong Holds First Council Elections Under New Rules That Shut Out Pro-democracy Candidates

 Turnout is expected to be much lower than in the last elections, held at the height of the 2019 anti-government protests.
 Some pro-democracy voters, dismayed by the drastic rule changes, including the elimination of most directly elected seats, are turning their backs on the polls.

+Members of the League of Social Democrats, one of the city’s remaining pro-democracy political parties, had planned to stage a small protest to express their discontent over the electoral rule changes.
+But their members were arrested by the police after being stopped and searched, the group said.

-The final turnout will be a barometer of public sentiment toward the “patriots”-only system, the new political order under the Hong Kong government's crackdown on dissidents following the 2019 protests — the most concerted challenge to Beijing since the former British colony returned to China’s rule in 1997.
+The final turnout in the vote will be a barometer of public sentiment toward the “patriots”-only system, the new political order under the Hong Kong government's crackdown on dissidents following the 2019 protests — the most concerted challenge to Beijing since the former British colony returned to China’s rule in 1997.

 China promised the semi-autonomous territory could retain its Western-style liberties for 50 years under the “one country, two systems” framework.
 But that promise has become increasingly threadbare after Beijing imposed a national security law that led to the arrest and silencing of many pro-democracy activists.